Celia: Really? Not even lightning?

 - Until the middle of Harry Potter and the Chamber of Secrets (when he does it in front of an audience for the first time), Harry assumes that all or most wizards can talk to snakes — in fact, he doesn't even realize he's speaking a different language when he does.
-In the sixth book, it takes him some time to understand than Morfin Gaunt is speaking Parseltongue in the Pensieve Flashback, as he only hears it as perfect English.
+In the sixth book, it takes him some time (and prompting by Dumbledore) to understand that Morfin Gaunt is speaking Parseltongue in the Pensieve Flashback, as he only hears it as perfect English.

 - Not an innate ability, but when Harry is told the legend of the Deathly Hallows, one of them is a mythical cloak which granted the wearer true invisibility and never lost its power... which Harry soon realizes is the cloak he'd had since his first year at Hogwarts, and had always assumed was an ordinary (if rare) magic cloak.

-- In Hopscotch by Kevin J. Anderson, Darragon doesn't realize during the early part of his life that most people can't see auras.
-The subject only comes up when he notices a Body Swap, so this is closer to being justified than most examples.
+- Kevin J. Anderson's Hopscotch: Darragon doesn't realize during the early part of his life that most people can't see auras.
+The subject comes up when he notices a Body Swap, so he does explain it as soon as it becomes relevant.